DeloitteDigitalDC/REX/INSTALL.md

 The first way is to use Environment Variables.

 The second way is to add a "settings.json" file to /server/settings.json.

+Of the three properties below, the only item that is required to be configured is FDA_KEY.

 Property       | Description       | Example                                    |  Default
 -------------  | ----------------- | ------------------------------------------ | ----------------------------